telerik/maui-docs/controls/conversationalUI/commands.md

 ---
 title: Commands
 page_title: .NET MAUI Conversational UI Documentation - Commands
-description: "Learn how to use the exposed commands of the Telerik UI for .NET MAUI Conversational UI"
+description: Learn how to use the exposed commands of the Telerik UI for .NET MAUI Conversational UI
 position: 7
 slug: chat-commands
 ---